How to include commit URL in nuget package description

 This will result in a short-ish link (we trim it to 9 chars, which is the common short sha in Git) to the repo, similar to many [ASP.NET Core](https://www.nuget.org/packages/Microsoft.AspNetCore.Http/) [packages](https://www.nuget.org/packages/Microsoft.AspNetCore.Mvc.Core/).

-If you're using GitInfo instead, you'll have to populate the RepositoryUrl yourself, and replace SourceRevisionId with GitSha.
+If you're using [GitInfo](https://www.nuget.org/packages/GitInfo/) instead, you'll have to populate the `RepositoryUrl` yourself, and replace `SourceRevisionId` with `GitSha`.